 Many parents opt to have a family member assume childcare duties through the summer.
 Although this option may work better for your situation, money paid to certain relatives won’t deliver a tax deduction.
 The Canada Revenue Agency (CRA) excludes several relatives as eligible childcare providers for tax purposes depending on the age of the provider and if you the parent claim certain credits.

 For example, expenses in the following situations are not deductible:

-- If your elderly mom lives with you and you claim the caregiver or eligible dependant credit for her, she’s not considered to be an eligible childcare provider for tax purposes.
+- If your elderly mom lives with you and you claim the caregiver or eligible dependent credit for her, she is not considered to be an eligible childcare provider for tax purposes.

 - If you employ your 17-year-old to look after your seven-year-old, that expense is also excluded.